Summary:

 A solid strand bamboo floor has various strands of bamboo glued together (pictured right).
 Sometimes it seems like it is a regular wood glue odor (similar to Titebond) and other times it seems like a different type of glue, maybe polyurethane.

-Engineered bamboo (pictured left) is a flooring that has a top layer of bamboo over a plywood or HDF core.
+Engineered bamboo (pictured left) is a flooring that has a top layer of bamboo over an SPC, plywood, or HDF/MDF core.
+I would avoid HDF/MDF cores if you want to go for the lowest offgasing options out there.

 Brands: